 This allowed us to test features while under development and share possible usability improvements with the development teams before the release.

 In addition, we moved the API contract to a separate repository to adopt an API Desing First approach.

 Before, the implementation mostly guided the contract.
 Now, contributors from different projects consuming the API collaboratively propose improvements and discuss new endpoints before implementing them.

 Symbol docs consumers and contributors are mainly developers.
 Thus, the documentation CMS should adapt to the developers' way of working to be a success.
-Instead of using a full-featured publishing platform, we decided to write all the docs in plain text with Sphinx near the code.
+Therefore, instead of using a full-featured publishing platform, we wrote all the docs in plain text with Sphinx near the code.

 Additionally, we developed a custom theme with Algolia DocSeach integration to provide the best search experience across the complete documentation site.

 Symbol's fantastic community actively localized the contents of the developer portal into Japanese.
 For this reason, we installed Transifex, a collaborative localization platform, to manage translations and make the localization process participative.